Macroeconomic Statistics

 This two-week intermediate regional course on balance of payments and IIP statistics is presented by Statistics Department and targets compilers with some experience in compilation of balance of payments and/or IIP.
 The course will focus on more complex methodological issues than the previous balance of payments/IIP standard courses.
 It aims at providing a deep understanding of the concepts, data sources, and compilation techniques for balance of payments and IIP statistics and their application for addressing complex methodological issues.
 The course does not cover the basic balance of payments and IIP concepts.
 The intermediate level of the course presupposes participants’ familiarity with the basic concepts.
 Therefore, it is highly recommended to complete the balance of payments/IIP online course (BOP-IIPx) to review or learn the balance of payments/IIP basic concepts.
 The course consists of a series of lectures and workshops analyzing country cases with a strong data component and to allow peer learning and sharing of experiences.
 Recognizing the challenges in compiling data in emerging areas of user interest, the course emphasizes specific topics, such as estimating informal cross border activities and the treatment of special purpose entities.
 The course examines themes and challenges emerging from developments in global economy, and participants can discuss how these impact compilation work.
 Specific exercises are geared to integrating data compilation with Fund surveillance and policy advice, and to demonstrate the analytical uses of ESS.

-This course, presented by the Statistics Department, of the International Monetary Fund (IMF) introduces participants to the underlying concepts, definitions, and methodology for the compilation of Financial Soundness Indicators (FSIs).
-FSIs were developed by the IMF in the late 1990s and currently, more than 140 countries compile and report FSIs to the IMF.
-These indicators are widely used by researchers, analysts, and policymakers around the world to monitor the soundness of the financial system as a whole from a macroprudential perspective, as well as by IMF staff in financial stability analysis and surveillance.
+This course, presented by the Statistics Department, introduces participants to the underlying concepts, definitions, and methodology for the compilation of Financial Soundness Indicators (FSIs) aligned with the 2019 Financial Soundness Indicators Compilation Guide (2019 FSI Guide).
+FSIs were developed by the IMF in the late 1990s and currently, more than 150 countries compile and report FSIs to the IMF.
+These indicators are widely used by researchers, analysts, and policymakers around the world to monitor the soundness of the financial systems from a macroprudential perspective, as well as by IMF staff in financial stability analysis and surveillance.
 This course covers the history of the FSIs and their application in surveillance and macroprudential analysis, the conceptual framework for the FSIs, the data collection process for FSI compilation and its underlying aggregation and consolidation methodologies as well as the application of core and additional FSIs in macroprudential analysis.
-An important reference throughout this course is the Financial Soundness Indicators Compilation Guide revised in 2019.
-The 2019 FSIs Guide is the ultimate authority on FSI concepts and methods and is the foundation of this course.

 This course, presented by the Statistics Department, acquaints participants with the fundamentals of compiling and using FSIs in support of macroprudential analysis.
 The course covers methodological and technical issues in the construction of FSIs, as discussed in the 2019 Financial Soundness Indicators Compilation Guide (2019 FSI Guide).
 The course takes an interactive approach using hands-on exercises in discussing the main topics as follows:

-• Preparation of the sectoral financial statements and compilation of FSIs for deposit takers;
+- Preparation of the sectoral financial statements and compilation of FSIs for deposit takers, other financial corporations (OFCs), and nonfinancial corporations (NFCs).

-• Accounting principles and data consolidation for the compilation of FSIs for deposit takers; and
+- Accounting principles and data consolidation for the compilation of FSIs for deposit takers.

 This course offers, in the first three days, an opportunity to learn the concepts, principles, sources, methods, accounting rules, and general framework used to compile GFS and PSDS.
 The fundamental features of GFS and PSDS: institutional units, sectorization, basis of reporting, transactions, other economic flows, accounts (revenue, expense, expenditure, assets, liabilities), statements, balance sheets, etc. will be covered.
 The course is taught using international standards presented in the Government Finance Statistics Manual 2014 (GFSM 2014) and the Public Sector Debt Statistics: Guide for Compilers and Users 2011 (PSDS Guide).
 Participants, especially GFS compilers, will be asked to come to the course prepared to discuss the current status of GFS/PSDS development, their views on capacity development requirements in their country.
 Articulating a needs assessment for each participating country will be a primary task on the fourth day of the course.
 To the extent possible, the course will feature applied components that are based on the South Asia experience.